MicrosoftDocs/cognitive-toolkit-docs/articles/Simple-Network-Builder.md

+---
+title:   Simple Network Builder
+author:    chrisbasoglu
+date:    08/03/2016
+ms.author:   cbasoglu
+ms.date:   08/03/2016
+ms.custom:   cognitive-toolkit
+ms.topic:   conceptual
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# Simple Network Builder

 The `SimpleNetworkBuilder` allows to use simple standard network types with few lines of configuration.
 Only a limited set of configuration options is supported.
-More complex networks can be defined using the [`BrainScriptNetworkBuilder`](./BrainScript-Network-Builder) instead.
+More complex networks can be defined using the [`BrainScriptNetworkBuilder`](./BrainScript-Network-Builder.md) instead.

 To use `SimpleNetworkBuilder`, include a configuration block of the same name in your training configuration.
 When an option is omitted the default value is assumed.
 We first provide a concise example and list all control parameters and options below.